Schedule an Appointment with our ExpertsBook Now

 Seasonal Affective Disorder (SAD) is a kind of seasonal depression caused by a lack of sunshine or seasonal fluctuations.
 SAD is comparable to the "winter blues," but with more severe symptoms.
 SAD patients have symptoms of Major Depressive Disorder during a specified time of year, generally winter.

-Bipolar disorder, commonly known as manic-depressive disease, is a brain disorder that causes abnormal changes in a person's mood, energy, and ability to operate.
+Bipolar Disorder, commonly known as manic-depressive disease, is a brain disorder that causes abnormal changes in a person's mood, energy, and ability to operate.
 From periods of extreme happiness and irritability to chronic sadness and hopelessness, mood episodes can last from days to weeks or longer.
 It might help to think of bipolar disorder as a mood spectrum.
 At one extreme is severe depression, followed by moderate depression and mild low mood.

 Depressive Disorder due to Medical Problems